Nestor/vanilla-bot/README.md

 Bot has customizable triggers that allow it to participate and take actions in your community as a (bot) member.

+Bot is best used by experienced Vanilla plugin developers.
+This guide assumes you understand event handling in Vanilla well.

 ## Using Bot

-You assign a priority order for events.
-After any event handler returns `true`, the rest are skipped (essentially a `break` for the event firing after a post).
-Generally this indicates the bot (i.e. that handler) has posted a comment.
-By returning `true`, you prevent multiple bot posts in a row.
+You assign a priority order for possible replies.
+After any event handler sets a reply on Bot, the rest are skipped.
+By setting the reply to `true` you can prevent _any_ reply being made.

 In your `structure()` method, set your replies with their priority level:

-`botReply($eventName, $priority = 100);`
+`botReply($eventName, $priority);`

-If no priority is given, they are prioritized in the order they are set.
+Lowest number goes first.
+Ties may go in any order.
+If no priority is given, they are prioritized in the order they are set by your plugin.
+If multiple plugins set unprioritized replies, there may be unpredictable results (plugins may load in any order).

-Events are thrown by the Bot object.
-Therefore in your plugin, event handlers for Bot are given the bot instance as `$sender`.
+Events are thrown by the `Bot` object.
+Therefore in your plugin, event handlers for Bot are given the bot instance as `$sender` (the first argument).
 All the relevant contextual data is available as properties of the bot.

+## Replying with Bot

+When deciding whether to respond to a particular post, you have some tools available to you via the `Bot` object passed to your event handler:

+* `match($text)` returns `true` or `false` whether the body of the post contains the exact `$text`.
+* `regex($pattern, $matches)` returns `true` or `false` whether the body of the post contains the regex `$pattern`.
+Matches are passed back via `$matches`.
+See `preg_match()`.

+When it's time to reply, just use `setReply($string)`.
+All further reply events are skipped.
+First reply is best reply.

+There's some data & convenience formatting available to you when crafting your reply:

+* `mention()` returns a string of an `@` prepended to the username of the author of the triggering post.

+Your reply handler should return a fully formatted string of the post you want the bot to reply with.
+By defaut, Bot expects Markdown.
+You can change this with `format($newFormat)`.

 ## Design considerations